 Release the PickleBuffer instance's underlying buffer.

 PickleBuffer can wrap any kind of buffer, including non-contiguous buffers.
 It's up to consumers to decide how best to handle different kinds of buffers (for example, some consumers may find it acceptable to make a contiguous copy of non-contiguous buffers).

 pickle.Pickler.__init__ and pickle.dumps are augmented with an additional buffer_callback parameter:

-class Pickler: def __init__(self, file, protocol=None, ..., buffer_callback=None): """ If *buffer_callback* is not None, then it is called with a list of out-of-band buffer views when deemed necessary (this could be once every buffer, or only after a certain size is reached, or once at the end, depending on implementation details).
-The callback should arrange to store or transmit those buffers without changing their order.
-If *buffer_callback* is None (the default), buffer views are serialized into *file* as part of the pickle stream.
+class Pickler: def __init__(self, file, protocol=None, ..., buffer_callback=None): """ If *buffer_callback* is None (the default), buffer views are serialized into *file* as part of the pickle stream.
+If *buffer_callback* is not None, then it can be called any number of times with a buffer view.
+If the callback returns a false value (such as None), the given buffer is out-of-band; otherwise the buffer is serialized in-band, i.e. inside the pickle stream.
+The callback should arrange to store or transmit out-of-band buffers without changing their order.
 It is an error if *buffer_callback* is not None and *protocol* is None or smaller than 5. """ def pickle.dumps(obj, protocol=None, *, ..., buffer_callback=None): """ See above for *buffer_callback*. """

 pickle.Unpickler.__init__ and pickle.loads are augmented with an additional buffers parameter: